apache/metron/metron-platform/metron-common/README.md

 | , | \* | / |

 Using parens such as: "foo" : "\<ok\>" requires escaping; "foo": "\'\<ok\>\'"

+## Stellar Language Comparisons ('<', '<=', '>', '>=')

+1. If either side of the comparison is null then return false.
+2. If both values being compared implement number then the following:
+    * If either side is a double then get double value from both sides and compare using given operator.
+    * Else if either side is a float then get float value from both sides and compare using given operator.
+    * Else if either side is a long then get long value from both sides and compare using given operator.
+    * Otherwise get the int value from both sides and compare using given operator.
+3. If both sides are of the same type and are comparable then use the compareTo method to compare values.
+4. If none of the above are met then an exception is thrown.

+## Stellar Language Equality Check ('==', '!=')

+Below is how the '==' operator is expected to work:

+1. If either side of the expression is null then check equality using Java's '==' expression.
+2. Else if both sides of the expression are of Java's type Number then:
+   * If either side of the expression is a double then use the double value of both sides to test equality.
+   * Else if either side of the expression is a float then use the float value of both sides to test equality.
+   * Else if either side of the expression is a long then use long value of both sides to test equality.
+   * Otherwise use int value of both sides to test equality
+3. Otherwise use equals method compare the left side with the right side.

+The '!=' operator is the negation of the above.

 ## Stellar Core Functions